hy-dragon/webstorm-theme/README.md

 The extension follows the WebStorm New UI Theme extension by eenaree, but I change a little color schema.Now it It becomes more like Webstorm IDE UI.

++ the official website of Webstorm: [[WebStorm: The Smartest JavaScript IDE, by JetBrains](https://www.jetbrains.com/webstorm/)]

 ## Tips:

 ~~~json